harmony-one/h/progress/sun-hyuk-ahn.md

 ---

+2025-04-01 Tue: Finalized clean up of all services and servers.
+Created new Outline VPN server.

+2025-03-31 Mon: Final session with Soph.
+Rotation of all passwords and security with the change of members.

+---

 2025-03-28 Fri: Analyzed current architecture of secret management, as well as all the related scripts.

 2025-03-27 Thu: Last session with Soph.
 Continued Gitbook in order to overview key management and rotations.